lcmialichi/php-cuda-ext/README.md

 A native PHP extension that provides direct access to NVIDIA CUDA functionality, enabling high-performance GPU computing inside PHP applications.

+# ⚠️ NOTICE — Experimental Project

+This extension is **actively under development**.
+It is **not production-ready**, may contain bugs, and its API may change at any time.
+Use **only in testing or experimental environments**.

+---

 ### Requirements
 To build and run this extension, you need: